sous-chefs/rvm/README.md

 ### <a name="installation-librarian"></a> Using Librarian

-The [Librarian][librarian] gem aims to be Bundler for your Chef cookbooks.
+[Librarian][librarian] is a Bundler for your Chef cookbooks.
-Include a reference to the cookbook in a **Cheffile** and run `librarian-chef install`.
-To install with Librarian:
+Include a reference to the cookbook in a [Cheffile][cheffile] and run `librarian-chef install`.
+To install Librarian:

     gem install librarian
     cd chef-repo